-- 1. If the course is either fourth or eighth period, an early dismissal (juniors and seniors only) may be scheduled in place of the class. - 2.
-Every effort will be made to keep the students with their current teachers.
+- If the course is either 4th or 8th period, an early dismissal (juniors and seniors only) may be changed with the class. - Every effort will be made to keep the students with their current teachers.

-This policy is subject to change per administrative discretion and all requests must be made through the counseling department within the first ten (10) school days of the school year.
+This policy is subject to change per administrative discretion and all requests must be made through the counseling department within the first ten (10) days of the school year.